EmmanuelOmale/CalculatorApp/README.md

 # CalculatorApp
 A calculator application that can perform basic math operations such as addition, subtraction, multiplication, and division.
-The application has a user interface that allows users to input two numbers and select an operation, and displays result.
+The application has a user interface that allows users to pass an expression and select an operation, and displays result.
 The technology used for the user interface is React.

 The frontend(React) project is on a different branch (feat/Frontend).
 Switch between branches using ('git checkout (branch-name)' command)